mekaleka/team-profile-generator/README.md

 Run `npm run test` to initialize the testing stage.

 ## Contact:
-If you have any questions feel free to contact me by email[michaeljamesplichta@gmail.com](michaeljamesplichta@gmail.com)
+If you have any questions feel free to contact me by email [michaeljamesplichta@gmail.com](michaeljamesplichta@gmail.com)